mjmeli/AdventOfCode/Day12/README.md

 task relatively simple.
 I made use of recursion to delve deeper into the JSON object, finding integers or finding objects with "red".
-Overall, the script is relatively simple, but I think my solution is cool because it was the first time that I made use of lambda's and the map function in Python.
+Overall, the script is relatively simple, but I think my solution is cool because it was the first time that I made use of list comprehension, lambda's and the map function in Python.

 `day12.py` - Python file that implements solution